 For instance, a change in government policies regulating real estate can impact REITs’ pricing across the board.
 Interest rate hikes can also cause price volatility and colour the near-term outlook for the sector.

-Investing in property stocks is perhaps one of the easiest and straightforward way for one to invest in the property market without buying real estate.
+Investing in property stocks is perhaps one of the easiest and straightforward ways for one to invest in the property market without buying real estate.
 Property counters are typically companies that hold a number of properties under them and either lease them out or can choose to sell them.

 Like many other listed companies, the property counter you are looking at may have their hands in other businesses as well, which can affect the overall valuation of the stock.
 Be sure to understand the fundamentals of the company before you invest in one.

 Comparing between property counters and REITs, one of the major difference is that it is mandatory for REITs to pay out at least 90% of their net income after tax as dividend while it is largely up to the management of property counters to pay out dividends.
-REITS are also tax-exempt, unlike property stocks, but they are subjected to management fees that will be deducted from their yields before the dividend distributions.
+REITs are also tax-exempt, unlike property stocks, but they are subjected to management fees that will be deducted from their yields before the dividend distributions.

 Property Exchange-traded Fund